 MongoDB Logo

 MongoDB is an open-source and the leading NoSQL database.
 It is a document-oriented database that offers high performance, easy scalability, and high availability.
 It uses documents and collections to organize data rather than relations.
-This makes it an ideal database management system for the storage of unstructured data.
+This makes it an ideal database management system for the storage of unstructured data

 Mongo Shell List Databases

 MongoDB provides a number of ways through which you can get the list of databases stored on your MongoDB server.
 It’s up to you to choose the most appropriate approach based on your requirements.
-In this section, we will be discussing the different Mongo Shell list databases commands and approaches.
+In this section, we will be discussing the different Mongo Shell list database commands and approaches.

 Mongo Shell List Databases: show dbs